simon-nguyen-goldenowl/test-webflow/TOSJP.md

-        identities and backgrounds, (b) check you against any legal sources, databases or lists relating to prohibited countries, territories, entities and individuals, including the relevant lists maintained by the United Nations and the Monetary Authority of Singapore; (c) obtain individual background and due diligence reports on you from applicable service providers, and (d) check you against any legal sources, databases or lists relating to criminal convictions, tax offences or sex offenders.
+        identities and backgrounds, (b) check you against any legal sources, databases or lists relating to prohibited countries, territories, entities and individuals, including the relevant lists maintained by the United Nations and the Japan authorities; (c) obtain individual background and due diligence reports on you from applicable service providers, and (d) check you against any legal sources, databases or lists relating to criminal convictions, tax offences or sex offenders.

     3. Without prejudice to any other rights we may have under this Agreement, we reserve the right to suspend or terminate your